-The District Governing Board adopted a strategic plan for 2016-2020, based on input from around the college, community members, and other stakeholders.
+The District Governing Board adopted a strategic plan for 2020-2025, based on a process that represented the District's shared governance philosophy.
 A total of four goals were developed for the plan, based on input received from all areas of the District in the planning process.
-The plan also includes a total of 21 objectives and 113 tactics.
-The goals and objectives are presented below.
+Community members and stakeholders reviewed the plan in the Spring of 2020 and it was approved by the Board on September 16, 2020.
+The goals and expected results are presented below.